 God advises His prophet to look for shelter in Him who is the Lord of the sunrise from the evil of animals.
 Surah Falaq is one of the two surahs known as Ma’ūdhatayn (مَعوذَتين).
 Meaning the two surahs for looking for asylum in God from evil, explicitly from obscurity, witches, and desirous individuals.
 The Prophet and his replacements have said that whoever recite this surah will be protected from risks and fiendishness.
 Also, The Prophet said that God particularly cherishes this Surah Falaq.

-SURAH FALAQ TRANSLATION
+SURAH FALAQ CONSISTS OF:

 Say, ‘I seek the protection of the Lord of the daybreak